vita-student-projects/DLAV_2025_DD/README.md

 **Team: Drunk Drivers**

 ---
+## Milestone 3
+For this milestone, we are predicting on real-world images.
+Since we do not have depth or semantic masks, we reused our Milestone 1 code.
+Just with the initial code, we achieved the milestone goal.
+In order to further improve our prediction, we upgraded the Resnet to a Resnet50, and flipped the images and paths to double our dataset size.
+We also tried different optimisers (SGD and Adam) and schedulers (cosine and reduce lr on plateau).
+We found that the best combination was Adam with a cosine scheduler at 200 epochs, achieving 1.532 of ADE on the validation set.
+We also tried other augmentations but didn't see any significant improvement.

 ## Milestone 2:
 For this milestone, we have the depth and semantic masks as additional data to improve our model.